AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 to the eternity before, the other to the eternity after.
 What the church cannot pardon, God may.
-The sin which has no forgiveness in this aeon or the aeon to come, may be atoned for in some one of the countless aeons of the vast hereafter.\" This exegesis serves to show us how the primitive church treated the \"unpardonable sin.\" (Matt.
-12:32) The sin against the Holy Ghost \"shall not be forgiven in this world (*aion*, age) nor in the world (*aion*, age) to come.\" According to Origen, it may be in \"some one of the countless aeons of the vast hereafter.\"
+The sin which has no forgiveness in this aeon or the aeon to come, may be atoned for in some one of the countless aeons of the vast hereafter."
+This exegesis serves to show us how the primitive church treated the "unpardonable sin."
+(Matt.
+12:32) The sin against the Holy Ghost "shall not be forgiven in this world (*aion*, age) nor in the world (*aion*, age) to come."
+According to Origen, it may be in "some one of the countless aeons of the vast hereafter."

 ## Schaff on Origen.